arananet/Tapuino-Reloaded/README.md

 If you like the project, buy me a beer :) info@arananet.net

+# Testers

+Special thanks to:

+@CommodoreSpain
+@thejanbeta
+@FREEZE64UK

+For the awesome review of the Tapuino Reloaded.

 # Version 0.41

 This new version of the Tapuino-Reloaded uses a Arduino Nano instead of a PRO MINI like the ealier version.
 Now is more easy to flash and to update firmware since Ardunino Nano includes a in-build programmer.
 OLED Screen must be 128x32 and pinouts must be GND VCC SCL SDA (if ends with SDK needs a pullups).
 Added properly decoupling caps.
 Manually routed.